smesj/Courses-be/README.md

 ## Real - Course Sign up Back End

-This project consists of the Node back end for the course registration exercise as well as the docker file to create a postGres image for use locally.
+This project consists of the Node back end for the course registration application as well as the docker file to create a postGres image for use locally.

 The course API does a majority of the heavy lifting here and the `courses` object carries most of what we see displayed in the front end of this application.

-This has been my first time interacting with `TypeOrm` and thanks to this project I have become a huge fan.

-An improvement left to make here would be much more robust typing, though this concept falls into the Typescript knowledge realm and focus was put on concepts and functionality.

-No new dependencies have been added to this project and the server/database can be setup and run as outlined below.

 ## Getting Started